Pursuing a PhD is a unique and personal experience.

 You probably want to be more than just a programmer, and that’s great.
 The PhD journey will arm you with a set of technical and non-technical skills to satisfy this ambition.
 There are many good developers out there, but a PhD teaches you how to methodically solve complex problems, write well, and communicate with others.
 Professional recruiters know very well that candidates with this combination of talents are not very common in the job market.

-If you succeed to graduate you have been battle-tested.
-You have learned how to organize a research agenda and formulate specific research questions.
 A PhD prepares you well to ask questions with a high level of abstraction, and probably you will be able to approach projects from a more holistic perspective than others.
-These soft skills are difficult to learn and can only be acquired through experience.
-Leveraging this as a professional advantage may set you apart from the competition, providing the foundation to start a strong career anywhere.

 The technical skills allow you to become an expert in a very particular field.
 Being an expert positions yourself as someone more valuable, and many companies are willing to pay for this particular value.
-They will provide you will all you need to apply those skills as new opportunities arise, which translates into more opportunities to pursue a high-level career within the industry.
+They will provide you with all you need to apply those skills as new opportunities arise, which translates into more opportunities to pursue a high-level career within the industry.
 Furthermore, some particular jobs require a PhD degree, i.e., many machine learning-related jobs.

 Challenge Yourself

 Some people are more ambitious than others (professionally speaking).
 If you are very ambitious, you need to be thinking about what’s beyond software development.
 You should feel the urge to prove to yourself (and maybe to others) that you are capable of obtaining the highest academic title available.
-It doesn’t matter how good you are, it would be difficult to convince someone that you are capable of producing unique knowledge without having published a single technical paper.
+It doesn’t matter how good you are, it would be hard to convince someone that you are capable of producing unique knowledge without having published a single technical paper.

 Research work encourages personal growth by offering a perfect playing field for professional competition.
 The whole system encourages this attitude by measuring the caliber of a researcher on the basis of its raw numbers.
 For example, the number of papers, citations stats, graduated students, grants awarded, and so on.
 If you can show that you are good in such a competitive environment, no one will deny that you belong to a selective group: the best of the best.

 Some other people feel social pressure and don’t want to get behind other people in their close network.
-For example, if all your parent and brothers hold academic titles, you’ll probably feel the need to reach a similar status.
+For example, if all your parents and brothers hold academic titles, you’ll probably feel the need to reach a similar status.
 Otherwise, you might be perceived as someone that belongs to an inferior category.
 However, the main driver for doing a PhD should be no other than satisfying personal aspirations.

 Own Your Work